 Each article should be accompanied by a cover letter, signed by all authors specifying the following statement: “The manuscript has been seen and approved by all authors and is not under active consideration for publication.
 It has neither been accepted for publication nor published in another journal fully or partially (except in abstract form).
 I hereby assign the copyright of the enclosed manuscript to Cell J. Corresponding author must confirm the proof of the manuscript before online publishing.
 Also, is it needed to suggest three peer reviewers in the field of their manuscript.

 Authors whose first language is not English encouraged to consult a native English speaker in order to confirm his manuscripts to American or British (not a mixture) English usage and grammar.
 It is necessary to mention that we will check the plagiarism of your manuscript by iThenticate Software.
 The manuscript should be prepared in accordance with the "International Committee of Medical Journal Editors (ICMJE)".
-Please send your article in two formats Word and Pdf (including: title, name of all the authors with their degree, abstract, full text, references, tables and figures) and Also send tables and figures separately in the site.
+Please send your manuscript in two formats Word and Pdf (including: title, name of all the authors with their degree, abstract, full text, references, tables and figures) and Also send tables and figures separately in the site.
 The abstract and text pages should have consecutive line numbers in the left margin beginning with title page and continuing through the last page of the written text.
 Each abbreviation must be defined in the abstract and text when they are mentioned for the first time.
 Avoid using abbreviation in title.
 Please use the international and standard abbreviations and symbols.

 It should be added that an essential step toward the integration and linking of scientific information reported in published literature is using standardized nomenclature in all fields of science and medicine.
 Species names must be italicized (e.g., Homo sapiens) and also the full genus and species written out in full, both in the title of the manuscript and at the first mention of an organism in a paper.